 Strange Fire Before the Lord

-Although some early Church Fathers attempted to refute Gnosticism, they often applied their own spiritualizing hermeneutic to make Scripture more contemporary.
+Some early Church Fathers, although refuting Gnosticism, applied "spiritual" hermeneutics to enhance contemporary appeal.
 The more radical were Alexandrian academics intent on a syncretism of Christianity with the mysticism of Hellenist philosophy and the rationalism of Greek science.
 Preeminent among early Church Fathers was Origen of Alexandra, the first to compile a comprehensive systemization of theology: Origen de Principiis (On First Principles).
 Origen writes: “for sins to be visited upon the heads of children to the third and fourth generation … By us, however, such things are not understood literally” (Origen, Origen de Principiis, Book II.V.2, emphasis added).
 “But when we read either in the Old Testament or in the New of the anger of God, we do not take such expressions literally, but seek in them a spiritual meaning” (Ibid, Book II.IV.4. emphasis added).
 Origin instructs that “discrepancy between John and the other three Gospels … must be interpreted spiritually” i.e., by “mystical interpretation” (Origen, Roberts-Donaldson English Translation, Commentary on the Gospel of John, Book X.2, emphasis added).
 Applying this interpretative principle, Origen misappropriates Israel’s identity as evident from the title of the first chapter of this work: “How Christians are the Spiritual Israel” (Ibid., Book I.1).
 Origen’s mystical rendering of Scripture, conveniently spiritualizing the same passage in different ways on different occasions, propagated many unorthodox doctrines e.g., reincarnation, universalism, denial of a flesh and blood resurrection of the body.
 Consequentially in 553 AD, Origen was posthumously condemned as a heretic, his teaching proclaimed anathema, and virtually all of his work in the original Greek systematically destroyed.
 “We have more in the Latin translation of Rufinus; but this translation is by no means trustworthy” (The Encyclopedia Britannica, Origen, V20, p.
 271, 1926).
 A fragment from a translation by Jerome is extent and more representative of his teaching: